enliktjioe/enliktjioe.github.io/_pages/about.md

 I'll doing volunteering with:

-- [Slush 2023](https://slush23.com/volunteers/) | 30 Nov -1 Dec 2023, Helsinki, Finland - *Slush is a non-profit and the world’s largest gathering of VC — delivering actionable company-building advice and bringing together the who’s who in startups.*
+- [Tallinn Black Night Film Festival 2023](https://poff.ee/en/) 3-19 November 2023, Tallinn, Estonia - *one of the biggest film festivals in Northern Europe and the busiest regional industry platforms.*
-- [Tallinn Black Night Film Festival 2023](https://poff.ee/en/) | 3-19 November 2023, Tallinn, Estonia - *one of the biggest film festivals in Northern Europe and the busiest regional industry platforms.*
+- [Slush 2023](https://slush23.com/volunteers/) 30 Nov -1 Dec 2023, Helsinki, Finland - *Slush is a non-profit and the world’s largest gathering of VC — delivering actionable company-building advice and bringing together the who’s who in startups.*

 # I'm interested in